 Hall County's Howard E. Ivester Early College (IEC) is an innovative way for high school students to earn a high school diploma while also earning college credits.
-Hall County Schools partners with Lanier Technical College (LTC), the University of North Coarsia (UNC).
-Bronzy University and the

-College (LTC), the University of North Georgia (UNG), Brenau University and the University of Georgia's College of Ag/Environmental Sciences (CAES) to provide unique access to Georgia's Dual Enrollment program.
+Hall County Schools partners with Lanier Technical College (LTC), the University of North Georgia (UNG), Brenau University and the University of Georgia's TERRY College of Business and College of Ag/Environmental Sciences (CAES) to provide unique access to Georgia's Dual Enrollment program.

 LTC, UNG, and Brenau professors teach courses on the Howard E. Ivester Early College campus while CAES courses are taught on UGA's Athens campus, and transportation is provided for all students during the school day.
 Unique to this program is that all students are offered learning supports that include tutoring, career guidance, and personalized planning to meet college and career goals.
 These supports are vital components towards IEC's 99+% student class pass rate.

-Students have the opportunity to take multiple LTC/UNG/Brenau/CAES courses per semester at the Howard E. Ivester campus in combination with classes at their high school campus, Work-Based Learning, Honors Mentorship, or main college campuses.
+Students have the opportunity to take multiple LTC/UNG/Brenau/CAES/Terry College courses per semester at the Howard E. Ivester campus in combination with classes at their high school campus, Work-Based Learning, Honors Mentorship, or main college campuses.
 Dual Enrollment funds cover all tuition, textbooks, and mandatory fees for each course up to 30 hours.
-Some courses with labs (Nurse Aide, Biology, etc.) may require that students purchase course supplies.
-In order
+Some courses with labs (Nurse Aide, Biology, etc.) may require that students purchase course supplies or lab fees.
+In order to ensure that every student has access to required technology, Hall County Schools offers a Chromebook for students to use while taking specific core academic and certificate courses at IEC.
+See your Counselor for program details and eligibility requirements.
 In 2022-23, we began a unique partnership between the University of Georgia and Ivester Early College, through the College of Agricultural and Environmental Sciences (CAES): The CAES-Ivester Rising Scholars Program (CAES-IRSP).
-This program is ideal for high-achieving students with academic and career interests in the Agricultural and Environmental Sciences.
+This program is ideal for high-achieving rising senior students with academic and career interests in the Agricultural and Environmental Sciences.
+In 2024-25, Ivester Early College partnered with the Terry College of Business at UGA to provide dual enrollment access to highly qualified rising seniors interested in business fields.
+Also, this year, IEC partnered with the University of North Ga's College of Education to provide a unique cohort, with practicum experiences, for rising juniors and seniors who are interested in a career in educational fields.
 The Ivester Healthcare Scholars Program of Choice provides Dual Enrollment and practical learning. experiences for advanced scholars who have demonstrated a focused interest in healthcare fields.
 Students will engage in rigorous academic classes, unique mentorships, research / internship opportunities, and service applications in a 2-year program.
-This Hall County Schools POC is made possible through our continued partnerships with Brenau University, Lanier Technical College, the University of North Georgia and the Ivester College of Health Sciences at Brenau University.
+This Hall County Schools POC is made possible through our continued partnerships with Brenau University, Lanier Technical College, the University of North Georgia, and the Ivester College of Health Sciences at Brenau University.